 Industries, Education, & Vocational Training Division

-The Industries, Education, and Vocational Training (IE&VT) Division, overseen by , is responsible for education and vocational training programs within the Bureau of Prisons.
+The Industries, Education, and Vocational Training (IE&VT) Division is responsible for education and vocational training programs within the Bureau of Prisons.
 Each Federal prison has its own education department that provides educational activities to Federal inmates.
 The Division manages literacy and occupational training programs, parenting programs, and Adult Continuing Education (ACE) activities, which are formal instructional classes designed to increase inmates' general knowledge in a wide variety of subjects, such as writing and math.

 The Division oversees the agency's leisure-time programs, which are designed to help reduce inmate idleness and to teach inmates how to make effective use of free time.
 Keeping inmates constructively occupied is essential to the safety of correctional staff, inmates, and the surrounding community.